aelesia/reactjs-commons/docs/withStyle/withStyle.md

 If you are already using `styled-components`, this library will not provide you anything new.

-However if you are using ReactNative, you may find this library beneficial as it is able to provide you auto-completion of the correct styles
+However if you are using ReactNative, you may find this library beneficial as it is able to provide you auto-completion with the correct styles